agilgur5/django-serializable-model/README.md

 `2to3` shows that there is nothing to change, so should be compatible with Python 3.x

-Have not confirmed if this works with earlier versions of Django yet.
+Have not confirmed if this works with earlier versions of Django or Python.

 <br>